VanragParik/LitFibre.Interviews.SoftwareEngineer/README.md

-# Lit Fibre Software Engineer Exercise
+# Lit Fibre Software Engineer C# Exercise

 Please fork this repo and push your workings to your own fork.